-From early days I always puzzled over particles with zero radius having angular momentum, unless they have infinite mass; but like so many others, was always told it just has to be a mathematical fact.
-Newton would, I think, have turned in his grave.
-I always saw this as contradicting him much more so than Einstein's corrections to his absolute space and time, which I think, he would have eventually accepted.
-I am also almost certain he would have approved of spatially dependant wave functions with their orbital angular momentum.
+From early days I always puzzled over how zero radius particles could have angular momentum unless they had infinite mass, but like so many others, was always told it just has to be true.
+Again probably like others, it seemed to me that something was very wrong, that we were missing something very fundamental; even if the end result worked brilliantly.
+I have always thought Newton would have turned in his grave.
+I saw this as contradicting him much more than Einstein's corrections to his absolute space and time, the logic of which I think he could have been persuaded of.
+However I am certain he would have given his blessing to orbital angular momentum from spatially dependant wave functions.

 Richard Feynman was also my hero.
 I read and reread his wonderful lectures on physics; referring to them so many times they started to fall apart.
 Like Bibles to me, and treasured so much I had to get them rebound.
 They are a model of clarity and simplicity in the way he explains difficult topics.
-Some sections in my papers are almost verbatim from his books, but modified to illustrate my arguments.
+One section of my paper in particular, is almost verbatim from his books, but modified to illustrate my arguments.
 I hope he would not mind.
-When reading these books, I noticed that $l = 3, m = \pm 2$ wavefunctions have an angular momentum vector at the same angle to the z axis as spin $\frac{1}{2}$, $m = \pm \frac{1}{2}$ point particles.
-I started wondering whether it might be possible, to somehow build all the fundamental point particles out of superpositions of these spatially dependent l = 3 wavefunctions; as $l = 3, m = \pm 2$ states can emit both spins 1 & 2 bosons in $m = \pm 1$ & $m \pm 2$ states.
-Maybe someone has demonstrated how spin $\frac{1}{2}$ particles can emit spin 2 gravitons, but I have never seen it, nor can I see how it is possible.
+In early readings of these books, I noticed that $l = 3, m = \pm 2$ wavefunctions have an angular momentum vector at the same angle to the z axis as spin $\frac{1}{2}, m = \pm \frac{1}{2}$ point particles.
+Many years ago I started wondering whether it might be possible, to somehow build all the fundamental point particles using virtual superpositions of these spatially dependent l = 3 wavefunctions.

-And so my long journey began.
-Back then there were various models using preon building blocks of real spin 1⁄2 particles.
+I had never been able to see how spin 1/2 particles could emit spin 2 gravitons.
+Maybe some one has shown how but I have never seen it, whereas $l = 3, m = \pm 2$ states can emit spins 1 & 2 bosons in both $m = \pm 1$ & $m \pm 2$ states.
+Of course these virtual superpositions had to behave as point particles in the real world of experiments, with squared angular momentum vectors summing to $\mathbf{L}^2 = s(s+1)\hbar^2$ for spins $\frac{1}{2}$, 1 & 2 and Dirac's equation applying to the spin $\frac{1}{2}$ particles.
+Back then there were various models using preon building blocks of real spin 1/2 particles.
 In contrast I used imaginary or virtual spin zero building blocks, I also called them preons.
 These virtual preons cannot be observed in the real world of experiments.
-There are only three; red, green and blue, all electrically charged with their anti-counterparts.
-Because they are spin zero they are not subject to the weak force.
+Only three were required, red, green and blue; all electrically charged with their anti-counterparts.
+As they are spin zero, they are not subject to the weak force.
 I found that groups of 8 coupling to the electromagnetic and 8 gluon colour fields can build all the fundamental point particles, providing they had non-zero mass.
-They spanned the frequency range from, a Planck Energy maximum to a low frequency cutoff k{\min} ; or maximum wavelength where the zero point energy/action density required, equalled that available.
-This cutoff @ k{\min} is always approximately the inverse of the radius of the observable universe.
+They spanned the frequency range from a Planck Energy maximum to a low frequency cutoff k{\min} ; or maximum wavelength where the zero point energy/action density required, equalled that available.
+This cutoff @ k{min} is always approximately the inverse of the radius of the observable universe.
 They divided naturally into two sets, the normal mass set, and the infinitesimal mass set of $m \approx k{\min}$ for photons, gluons and gravitons etc. This mass can be borrowed from either, a Higgs type scalar field, or the time component of a four potential zero point field; but they also borrow energy from the spatial component.